rickytranmer/linked-lists/readme.md

 ![linked list image from wikipedia](https://upload.wikimedia.org/wikipedia/commons/thumb/6/6d/Singly-linked-list.svg/640px-Singly-linked-list.svg.png)

-A linked-list is a primitive data structure that can be used to create stacks and queues.
+A **linked-list** is a primitive data structure that can be used to create stacks and queues.

-Linked lists store sequential (ordered) data in a series of "nodes".
-Each node in a linked list contains some value and a reference or "pointer" to the next node.
-If the linked list is "doubly linked", each node will also have another pointer to the previous node.
-Linked lists that only have pointers to the next node are called "singly linked."
+Linked lists store sequential (ordered) data in a series of **"nodes"**.
+Each node in a linked list contains some value and a reference or **"pointer"** to the next node.
+If the linked list is **"doubly linked"**, each node will also have another pointer to the previous node.
+Linked lists that only have pointers to the next node are called **"singly linked"**.

-The very last node of a linked list, called the tail, has a null next node because nothing comes after it.
-The very first node is called the head.
+The very last node of a linked list, called the **"tail"**, has a null next node because nothing comes after it.
+The very first node is called the **"head"**.
 The head will always have a null previous node (assuming the list is doubly linked) because nothing comes before the head.

-Singly linked lists look a lot like binary trees, except each node can only have at most one child.

 If you're asked an interview question about a linked list, make sure to clarify whether it's singly linked (only next node pointers) or doubly linked (both next and previous node pointers).
 We'll focus on singly linked lists.